After the great fire of 1645, the interior of De Nieuwe Kerk was restored and beautifully decorated. Today, you can find elements from every century.

 These are the oldest sections of De Nieuwe Kerk.
 There were once ten chapels, built for guilds and wealthy families in honour of their patron saints.
 Some parts have been concealed for many years.

-The naval heroes of Holland were important figures in our history.
+The seafarers of Holland were important figures in our history.
 Some of the greatest Dutch seamen lie buried in De Nieuwe Kerk, such as Michiel de Ruyter and Jan van Galen.
-See their magnificent tombs and the mysterious crypt.

 You’re walking on them—hundreds of grave slabs.
 Approximately 10,000 corpses were laid to rest forever in De Nieuwe Kerk.
 Some grave slabs are triumphs of craftsmanship.